Profile

 Academic background

-Tatevik completed her PhD in Politics (International Relations) at the University of Exeter, UK in 2015.
-She also holds an MA in Diplomatic Studies from the University of Westminster, London, and an MA in Political Science and International Studies from the American University in Armenia.
-Her undergraduate education was in Linguistics and Area Studies, from Yerevan State University of Languages and Social Sciences, Armenia.
+I completed my PhD in Politics (International Relations) at the University of Exeter, UK in 2015.
+I also hold an MA in Diplomatic Studies from the University of Westminster, London, and an MA in Political Science and International Studies from the American University in Armenia.
+My undergraduate education was in Linguistics and Area Studies, from Yerevan State University of Languages and Social Sciences, Armenia.

 Research